-- Don't understand reason if test case description is hard to understand for testing.
+- Don't understand the reason if the test case description is hard to understand for testing.

-- (Updated October 4, 2017) Other reason if the feedback does not match the criteria above, please specify the reason via comment.
-For example "Can't login because staging environment problems."
+- (Updated October 4, 2017) Another reason if the feedback does not match the criteria above, please specify the reason via comment.
+For example "Can't log in because of staging environment problems."

-In addition, you can Add feedback about the case to help enhance the case.
+Also, you can add feedback about the case to help enhance the case.

 NB!
 Commenting on the reasons why the functionality can’t be tested is important to highlight the parts of the application that could not be tested and to build trust.

 If you're still unsure or in doubt regarding reporting a specific result, please ask in project chat.